Mojo Nixon: Early career

-Nixon was born in Chapel Hill, North Carolina.
+Neill Kirby McMillan Jr. was born in Chapel Hill, North Carolina, on August 2, 1957.
 He paired with Skid Roper in the early 1980s in San Diego.
 Roper mostly provided instrumental backup to Nixon's lyrics.
 Nixon and Roper released their first album in 1985 on Enigma Records, Mojo Nixon and Skid Roper.
 The song "Jesus at McDonald's" from that album was the duo's first single.

-Nixon and Roper's third album, 1987's Bo-Day-Shus!!! featured the song "Elvis is Everywhere," a deification of Elvis Presley, which is his best known song (Nixon later declared his personal religious trinity was Presley, Foghorn Leghorn and Otis Campbell).
+Nixon and Roper's third album, 1987's Bo-Day-Shus!!!, featured the song "Elvis Is Everywhere", a deification of Elvis Presley, which is his best known song (Nixon later declared his personal religious trinity was Presley, Foghorn Leghorn, and Otis Campbell).

 Mojo Nixon and Skid Roper were also recorded in San Francisco during these early years by producer Sylvia Massy at CD Presents for the Rat Music For Rat People compilation album.